balatvm/redux-breakpoint/README.md

    Store is dispatched for width or height change, so that you have the full flexiblity to have your own logic based on the width and even height.

-   "Why store is dispatched for every width/height change instead of only breakpoint change ? " You may ask.
+   "Why store is dispatched for every width/height change instead of only breakpoint change ?" - You may ask.
    Answer - If we dispatch only for breakpoint change (Small to Medium), we're taking away the flexibility of having our own breakpoint.
-Theoritically, every pixel is a breakpoint.
+We consider that every pixel is a breakpoint.
 That's why we named our action type as 'BREAKPOINT_CHANGE' instead of 'SIZE_CHANGE'.